percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 If the period is long enough for all transactions to finish, there should hardly be any disruption in cluster workload.

-.. note:: During the transition period, the node continues to receive existing write-set replication traffic, ProxySQL avoids openning new connections and starting transactions, but the user can still open conenctions to monitor status.
+During the transition period,
+the node continues to receive existing write-set replication traffic, ProxySQL avoids openning new connections and starting transactions, but the user can still open conenctions to monitor status.

+.. note:: If you increase the transition period, the packaging script may determine it as a server stall.